roshanadh/syntasso-js-engine/README.md

 * SECRET_SESSION_KEY: For encrypting the session.

 ## Endpoints
-The API exposes three endpoints and the following actions:
+The API exposes four endpoints and the following actions:

 1. Simple 'Hello World!' route
     ```